 Until the fall of the Berlin Wall in 1989, it hosted the city’s premieres.
-It’s still a working cinema today, so next time I definitely want to experience watching a film there.
+Today the cinema still runs, so next time a movie is definitely on the agenda.

-The neo-renaissance Berliner Dom known as the Berlin Cathedral is located on Museum Island.
-Completed in 1905, head to the top of the cathedral for some spectacular city views.
+Completed in 1905 the neo-renaissance Berliner Dom known as the Berlin Cathedral is located on Museum Island.
+Head to the top of the cathedral for some spectacular city views.

 The Fernsehturm, an iconic television tower close to Alexanderplatz in Berlin-Mitte soars 368 metres into the sky.
 Constructed in the late 60s by the government of the German Democratic Republic (GDR), it was a symbol of Communist power.
 The lift will take you up at speeds of 6 metres per second to the observation deck for incredible 360-degree panoramic views out across the entire city.